nspoonts/listician/README.md

 listician
 =========

-Revert: Application used for tracking all sorts of really cool lists
+Application used for tracking all sorts of really cool lists